top of page

 Soon enough, robots might end up teaching the kids at school and pouring the tea and beer in the cafés and pubs.
 This prospect of total automation in Plymouth had galvanized Plymothians into action, hence all the flying robot limbs.

-Because the owners of the robot company couldn’t manipulate Plymouth as they had wished, they soon left the city, and the Plymothians had to resurrect the operations of the port themselves using old fashioned labor and machines.
+Because the owners of the robot company couldn’t manipulate Plymouth as they had wished, the company soon left the city, and the Plymothians had to resurrect the operations of the port themselves using old fashioned labor and machines.
 Over the course of the next decade, they also realized how much better off they would be if they rid their workplaces not only of robots but of many other unnecessary technologies.
-They would be much safer and lead much more satisfying lives with less need for capital investment, which in turn made them less dependent on external influences.
+They would be much safer and lead much more satisfying lives with less need for capital investment and less techno-dependency -- which in turn made them less dependent on external commercial and regulatory influences.
 Many people also felt the city to be more peaceful and family friendly.
-Welcome to Plymouth 2121.
+Welcome to Plymouth in the early 22nd century.

 The Future of Cargo Transport

-If Luddism develops in such a way as to become the most popular form of politics and management in Plymouth 2121, how can it be classed as a type of ecotopia?
-Plymouth’s Luddism involves the enshrinement in law of the Precautionary Principle, which states that if there is any risk to human or environmental health from a new machine system, and if this risk is uncertain or makes for possibly irreversible consequences, then Plymouth will err on the side of caution and not just willy-nilly adopt the machines.
+If Luddism develops in such a way as to become the most popular form of politics and management in future Plymouth, how can it be classed as a type of ecotopia?
+Plymouth’s Luddism involves the enshrinement in law of the Precautionary Principle, which states that if there is any risk to human or environmental health from a new machine system, and if this risk is problematic and uncertain (or makes for possibly irreversible consequences) then Plymouth will err on the side of caution and not just willy-nilly adopt the machines.
 All the risks of any new machines are then weighed and counterweighed by a democratically elected jury, including some recruited within it to speak for the marine and terrestrial wildlife in or nearby the city.
 Only after substantial evidence is found that no harm will befall Plymouth -- its people or its environment -- will new machine systems be approved.

 Though black as his heart its hue,